EmySim/telesport/README.md

 5. Open a pull request.

 ## Additional Notes **📄**
-Follow best practices for Angular development, such as maintaining a clear separation of concerns between components, services, and models.
+Follow best practices for Angular development, such as maintaining a clear separation of concerns between components, services, and models ([text](https://angular.dev/style-guide))
 Utilize the core folder for shared or essential application logic.
 Ensure reusable components are modular and placed in the components folder.
 For further details, refer to the following wireframe specification:

-You're now ready to start working on the project.
-Good luck!
+**👍** You're now ready to start working on the project.
+Good luck! **🍀**